 Change the angle and give your portrait a real WOW factor.
 When you place yourself at a greater height than your subject, the picture is bound to create interest.
 This is known as high angle shot.
 At this angle, you may make the person appear smaller.
 This is the trick is to make the subject less significant, even scary.
 Use a variety of expressions to arouse pity, vulnerability, even weakness.
 You may use this for taller people.

 This is the most common camera angle used in portrait photography.
 The camera is positioned at the eye level of the subject.
 This angle calls less attention to the camera’s presence and may make the viewer feel like he is in the same space as the subject, confronting it directly.

 It is seen that most portraits have the subject looking down the lens.
 It is actually done to create a real sense of connection between a subject and the viewer.
 The subject appears more relaxed and comfortable.
-But as a photographer you may experiment several other things.
+But as a photographer, you may experiment with several other things.

 Two of the tricks are mentioned below:

 The camera is placed at eye level and the subject is looking in some other direction.
 It leaves the viewer wondering about where the subject is looking.
 Moreover, it naturally reflects authority.
 Remember any great names with such a photograph?

 When your subject is looking at something (or someone) within the frame.
 Like a man lovingly looking at his daughter.
 When you give your subject something to look at that is inside the frame you create a second point of interest and a relationship between it and your primary subject.
 It also helps create a ‘story’ within the image.
 Nonetheless, these are the most caption able images.

 Low Angle Portrait Photography

 For a low-angle shot, you need to position the camera below the subject.
 It makes the subject appear much larger than they are.
 It makes them seem strong, powerful, imposing, or intimidating.
 Photographers often use a low angle when making portraits of presidents, leaders, or athletes.